 Among Columbia graduates, the biggest earners are Executive Directors, who haul in about $170K on average.
 Next on the list are Senior Management Consultants and Software Engineers, bringing in $95K and $93K, respectively.
 Collecting the smallest paychecks are Mental Health Therapists — they bring in around $44K.

-Columbia alumni like New York so much that they tend to stick around after graduation, with around half of grads staying on to find permanent employment.
-Columbia grads also flock to Washington, DC, which is home to salaries significantly above average (median pay is $90K).
-Los Angeles, Calif. is a popular spot for former Columbia students at the opposite end of the pay scale; in fact, average salaries there are the lowest at approximately $55K.
-Seattle, Wash. and San Francisco, Calif. also rank high on the list of cities.
+Many Columbia alumni seem to stick around New York after wrapping up their studies; approximately half of grads remain to find permanent work.
+Columbia grads also flock to Stamford, Conn., which is home to salaries significantly above average (median pay is about $141K).
+For comparison, the lowest-paying city popular with Columbia alumni is Los Angeles, Calif., which offers a median salary of $55K.
+Seattle, Wash. and Washington, DC also rank high on the list of cities.

 Benefits and Perks

 When it comes to benefits, there is room for improvement — only one-third of alumni are paid for vacation and just one-third of alumni for sick time.
 In an effort to save up for the years ahead, a large number of grads contribute to a 401(k).
 Benefits are rather generous for graduates of this school; a large number of former students are rewarded with health insurance and a strong majority of graduates report dental coverage, too.
 Graduates of Columbia University in the City of New York are also recipients of a casual working environment, a company-subsidized cell phone, tuition reimbursement, and life insurance.

 Among alumni of similar schools, Johns Hopkins University grads (who make an average of $81K) earn salaries most similar to Columbia alumni.
 Other schools similar to Columbia include Yeshiva University, New York University, and Princeton University.